Mr-Hockatt/Colorful-Projectile-Motion/README.md

 # Colorful-Projectile-Motion
-3D visualization of projectile motion equations
+3D visualization of projectile motion equations using VPython